-No differences were found in levels of well-being or perceived stress between adult education staff who were employed on a full-time or part-time basis.
-UCU members who were hourly paid, however, tended to report significantly better well-being in relation to job demands and lower levels of stress than those on part-time and full-time contracts.
-Relating to terms of employment, respondents who were employed on a permanent contract had less well-being related to demands than those who had fixed-term, variable hours or zero hours contracts.
+Higher education staff employed on a full-time basis tended to report significantly more job demands, stress and work-life conflict than those on part-time and hourly-paid contracts.
+Respondents who were hourly-paid, however, reported lower levels of control, peer support and role clarity.
+Relating to terms of employment, the only difference found was that respondents who were employed on a permanent contract tended to report higher levels of demand than those who had fixed-term, variable hours or zero hours contracts.